 Either stroller can be used with a newborn by adding a bassinet or infant car seat.

-Both strollers are easy to fold, but the MINU has the edge with a one-step fold, compared with the two-step fold required for the YOYO+.
+Both strollers are easy to fold, but the MINU has a one-step fold, compared with the two-step fold required for the YOYO.

 You only need one hand to fold the MINU.
 Using your thumb on one side of the handlebar button and fingers on the other, press in and down until the stroller collapses and auto-locks.